-5.6 The impact of proposals affecting heritage assets will be assessed having regard to emerging and adopted supplementary planning documents, character appraisals, including the Council's Townscape Character Study and management plans and other relevant documents.
-Relevant design considerations will include proportion, scale, height, massing, bulk, alignment, materials, impact on historic fabric, floor plans, character features and relationship with the wider setting.
-The desirability of increasing understanding and interpretation of and public access to, heritage assets will also be taken into consideration.
+5.8 The impact of proposals affecting heritage assets, both designated and non designated, will be assessed having regard to the guidance contained within the NPPF, emerging and adopted supplementary planning documents, character appraisals, including the Council's Townscape Character Study and m-Management p-Plans and other relevant documents.
+Relevant aArchitectural design considerations will include proportion, scale, height, massing, bulk, alignment, articulation, materials, the impact on the integrity of the historic fabric, floor plans, character architectural features and relationship with the wider setting.
+The desirability of increasing understanding and interpretation of and public access to heritage assets will also be taken into consideration.

-5.7 Development which includes proposals for renewable energy technology must consider their impact on designated heritage assets and their settings.
+5.7 Development which includes proposals for renewable energy technology such as solar panels must consider their impact on designated heritage assets and their settings.
 Energy proposals should either be carefully located to ensure there is no adverse impact on the asset or alternative solutions sought to address sustainability objectives.
 Proposals for renewable energy considered to impact detrimentally on a heritage asset or its setting will not be supported.